 Thank you for your interest in the health and future of Lake Whatcom!
-The engagement period for the draft Lake Whatcom Management Program 2025-2029 Work Plan is now closed.
-All comments received by August 25, 2024 will be considered by the Lake Whatcom Management Program partners during the development of the final plan.
-A summary of these comments will be posted on this page in late October.
-The partner jurisdictions will review the work plan during the September 18 Lake Whatcom Joint Policy Group Meeting.
-Meeting materials will be posted on the City's website.
+The engagement period for the draft Lake Whatcom Management Program 2025-2029 Work Plan is closed and the final work plan is now available.
+All comments received by August 25, 2024 were considered by the Lake Whatcom Management Program partners during the development of the final draft plan.

 Thank you for your interest in the health and future of Lake Whatcom!
-The engagement period for the draft Lake Whatcom Management Program 2025-2029 Work Plan is now closed.
-All comments received by August 25, 2024 will be considered by the Lake Whatcom Management Program partners during the development of the final plan.
-A summary of these comments will be posted on this page in late October.
-The partner jurisdictions will review the work plan during the September 18 Lake Whatcom Joint Policy Group Meeting.
-Meeting materials will be posted on the City's website.
+The engagement period for the draft Lake Whatcom Management Program 2025-2029 Work Plan is closed and the final work plan is now available.
+All comments received by August 25, 2024 were considered by the Lake Whatcom Management Program partners during the development of the final draft plan.

 Background